app-store

 Why the Limit Exists

-The 15 MB limit ensures App Clips load in seconds, even on cellular connections.
-A full app download can take minutes depending on size and network conditions.
-By capping the size, Apple guarantees that the instant experience feels truly instant.
+The 15 MB cap ensures App Clips load in seconds, even on cellular connections.
+A full app download can take minutes depending on size and network speed.
+By enforcing this ceiling, Apple keeps the launch experience fast on any connection.

 Measuring Your App Clip Size